Reference for limits we can verify from repo code and checked-in config.

 64000daily,64000weekly — Anthropic's documented floor for Opus 4.7 atxhigh/maxeffort with adaptive thinking.
 Earlier settings of 16k → 32k ateffort: "max"both hitstop_reason=max_tokenswith no text emitted; the root-cause fix on 2026-04-18 lowered effort toxhighand raised the ceiling to 64k in one change. - cadence: daily scheduled run plus deferred manual admin trigger (see "Manual trigger runtime model" below)

 - cost envelope (approximate, assuming single-attempt runs): Opus 4.7 input ~$5/Mtok, output ~$25/Mtok.
 Daily worst-case at 64k tokens ≈ $4.80; weekly worst-case at 64k ≈ $4.80.
 Annualized ≈ $2000 at cap.
 Actual usage is typically much lower since most runs don't approach the cap; the ceiling exists to survive adaptive-thinking-heavy runs.
-Monitor
+The current worker does not persist token-usage telemetry in

 Manual trigger runtime model